 3300sq ft (2nd floor) or 2900sq ft (1st floor) studio space at the Cohen Center for the Arts on Main Street, or performing arts spaces at the Miller Performing Arts Center (including dance studio, practice rooms, costume shop, and theatre spaces) as appropriate to the applicants’ practice.
 Access to other studios on the Alfred University campus will be determined on a case by case basis.

-An opportunity to exhibit or present in one of the galleries or performance spaces at Alfred University following residency.
+There will be opportunity to exhibit or present in one of the galleries or performance spaces at Alfred University following the residency.

 Selected artists may be required to take headshots for a temporary University ID card.